Answers for all those questions you might still have

 Every country has their own laws and regulations regarding the flying of drones, and several countries have changed and/or updated their laws recently.
 In many countries, you need to apply and pay for licenses, permits and/or registration for each drone before you arrive, so that you have all required paperwork already completed upon arrival.
 You will want to research these laws to the best of your ability or risk having your drones seized at customs and/or are forced to pay a heavy fine.
 If you do decide to bring a drone, it is a good idea to bring documentation or proof that you purchased it before your arrival to that country, so that you are not charged a duty fee on imported products as you re-enter the U.S., as Customs might think that you purchased it abroad.

 Keep in mind that many airlines have strict restrictions and regulations on how you can bring your drone onto their plane and how it's packaged, especially when it comes to transporting lithium-ion batteries.
 Also, many hotels have their own additional rules about flying drones for the safety and privacy of their guests.
-It is a good idea to inquire your airline and hotel about how, and if, you even can bring your drone with you on vacation.
+It is a good idea to inquire with your airline and hotel about how, and if, you even can bring your drone with you on vacation to begin with.

 What kinds of things are or are not allowed in my carry-on baggage?